pparkitn/pparkitn/proj1/README.md

 Project Solution
 ------------

-Diagram below describes the overall solution.
+The diagram below describes the overall solution.
 The solution is broken down into Cloud and Edge components.

 <p align="center">